requery/sqlite-android/README.md

 - **Up-to-date**

 Even the latest version of Android is several versions behind the latest version of SQLite.
-These versions do not have the bug fixes, performance improvements, or new features present in current versions of SQLite.
+These versions do not have bug fixes, performance improvements, or new features present in current versions of SQLite.
 This problem is worse the older the version of the OS the device has.
 Using this library, you can keep up to date with the latest versions of SQLite and provide a consistent version across OS versions and devices.